-Whilst I do some illustration work from time to time I don’t think my career is in illustration.
-I don’t really do editorial pieces and the like (no-one ever asks me).
-If I relied solely on illustration work I’d of starved long ago.
+While I do some illustration work from time to time, I don't think my career is in illustration.
+I don't do editorial pieces and the like (no-one ever asks me).
+If I relied solely on illustration work, I'd of starved long ago.

 Can you briefly talk us through your creative process, from planning (if this applies) to finished illustration?

 Thinking is the first thing.
 I think about what I might make and how it might feel.
 How it might feel to make it and how it might feel at the end of the process when the viewer is looking at it.

 Then I try and describe the feeling through drawings in ink.
 I take the drawings I like the best and, depending on the project and who it's for, will scan them in.